 Homepage of the site 'What to do with your life?'

-Should we listen to our emotions?
+Should one listen to one's emotions?

 Our genetic heritage: the cognitive-affective system